Is Your Subconscious a Bad Financial Advisor?

 Fear, shame or parsimony could be sabotaging your financial security and happiness, without you realizing it

-MONEY STATUS: People in this category equate money to self-worth and net worth.
+MONEY VIGILANCE: People in this category think money is a source of shame and secrecy, whether there's a lot of money or a little.
 Illustrations by Andrew J. Catanzariti

 Do you like what you read?
 Subscribe to Hawaii Business Magazine »